Why do cats hiss?

 - Your cat may even hiss at you if he is in pain and you go near him

 A hissing cat is warning you to back off.
 We have already covered injuries caused by cat bites and scratches.
 It is vital that we read their body language and signals that they are giving off.
-A hissing cat is telling you to back off, even if it is your own cat, who knows and loves you, he’s warning you.
+A hissing cat is telling you to back off, even if it is your cat, who knows and loves you, he’s warning you.

 What to do if a cat hisses at you

 Heed his warnings and back off.
 If he’s your cat, give him some space and then try again once he has calmed down.
-If you have a cat who suddenly starts to hiss for no apparent reason, he should be see a veterinarian as there may be an underlying medical reason, such as pain.
-It is important to investigate any change in behaviour.
+If you have a cat who suddenly starts to hiss for no apparent reason, he should see a veterinarian as there may be an underlying medical reason, such as pain.